Not sure if Poop 911 is right for you?

 Potential Mitigations

-- A business advisor can help you research the history and reputation of any predecessor entity.
+- A business advisor can help you research the brand's origins and history in the marketplace.

 Pattern of Litigation